zackaira/Blockons/readme.txt

 * Fixed Blocks Sidebar bug breaking the editor
 * Updated the language .pot file
 * Added accordion setting to temporarily hide on frontend
+* Added new screenshot to show new Block Extensions
+*
 * NEW: Paragraph & Heading blocks "Content Tooltips" extension
 * NEW: Image blocks "Image Lightbox" extension
 * PREMIUM: Added pro version with 'Launch Special' pricing